geffzhang/awesome-semantickernel/README.md

 - [CustomerJourneyGenAI](https://github.com/fwickert/CustomerJourneyGenAI) Application Demo using Semantic Kernel and LLM : Marketing, Recommandation and Customer Service use cases
 - [Build a RAG App using Semantic Kernel, Entity Framework and Azure SQL DB](https://github.com/JasonHaley/develop-rag-app-sk-ef-azure-sql-db)
 - [SimpleRAG](https://github.com/Ming-jiayou/SimpleRAG)A simple RAG and Function Calling demo based on WPF and Semantic Kernel.
+- [eShopLite-SemanticSearch-AzureAISearch](https://github.com/Azure-Samples/eShopLite-SemanticSearch-AzureAISearch) eShopLite - Semantic Search - Azure AI Search is a reference .NET application implementing an eCommerce site with Search features using Keyword Search with SQL queries, and Semantic Search with Vector Database and Azure AI Search

 ## Learn